panva/node-oidc-provider/docs/README.md

 ID Token only contains End-User claims when the requested `response_type` is `id_token`

-[Core 1.0 - Requesting Claims using Scope Values](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) defines that claims requested using the `scope` parameter are only returned from the UserInfo Endpoint unless the `response_type` is `id_token`.
+[`OIDC Core 1.0` - Requesting Claims using Scope Values](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) defines that claims requested using the `scope` parameter are only returned from the UserInfo Endpoint unless the `response_type` is `id_token`.
  Despite of this configuration the ID Token always includes claims requested using the `scope` parameter when the userinfo endpoint is disabled, or when issuing an Access Token not applicable for access to the userinfo endpoint.